Visiting Guanajuato and Queretaro

 There is a funicular in the center of town that goes up one of the hills.
 Below are some photos looking down on Guanajuato.

-Most of these photos were taken on the first of my three days in Guanajuato.
+Most of these photos were taken on the first of three days in Guanajuato.
 I woke up in the middle of the first night cold, shaking, and feeling as if a Dementor had sucked the life out of me.
 For the most part of two days I stayed in my room with a bad case of the Crappuccinos.
 Tip: don’t eat salad in Mexico unless you desperately want to lose weight.
+What a stupid thing to do…

 A few more photos: